 I designed a “label”, using the Lightscribe Template software.
 I just made a template that painted the entire CD black, so that I could disregard the relationship between the puddle and portion to be scribed — i.e. if I scribed everything, I was bound to hit all parts of the puddle.
 Science!

 After 30 minutes of lazoring, the GO had turned from brown to black.
 I did not measure the resistance at this point, though I should have.
-I ran the disk through for a second pass and did a quick (not scientific) resistance check by pressing two pennies on the black spot about 20 mm apart and measuring the resistance (575 ohms, though this particular test has no meaningful interpretation).
+I ran the disk through for a second pass and did a quick (not scientific) resistance check by pressing two pennies on the black spot about 20 mm apart and measuring the resistance (575 ohms for what it’s worth, though this particular test has no meaningful, standardized interpretation).
 After a third pass, my informal resistance test had gone down to 275 ohms (so resistivity was decreasing, it would seem).
 After a fourth pass, it just nudged down to 225 ohms, so I quit while I was ahead.

 As a bonus, the film is flexible, and it’s reportedly fairly robust when bent — so it may have potential for creating wearable circuits and the like.